razvanWebDev/node-agenda-app/README.md

 # Agenda APP

-A simple app using node & express for managing phone books
+A simple app using node & express for managing phone contacts

 ## Live preview